Private Old and New Delhi in a Day with a local expert39 reviews

 This is a typical itinerary for this product

-Stop At: Chandni Chowk, New Delhi, National Capital Territory of Delhi
+Stop At: Chandni Chowk, Near Red Fort, New Delhi 110006 India

 The Chandni Chowk (Moonlight Square) is one of the oldest and busiest markets in Old Delhi, India.
 Chandni Chowk is located close to Old Delhi Railway Station.
 The Red Fort monument is located within the market.
 It was built in the 17th century by Mughal Emperor of India Shah Jahan and designed by his daughter Jahanara.
 The market was once divided by canals (now closed) to reflect moonlight and remains one of India's largest wholesale markets